JayBird308/Puzzlify/README.md

-# Puzzlez
+# Puzzlify
-Senior Project: Puzzlez, a puzzle application tailored to Special Needs students and users.
+Senior Project: Puzzlify, a puzzle application tailored to Special Needs students and users.